Thursday, 26 December 2024

 Sonos’ clarification and app concerns

-Sonos has integrated web-based access for all customer systems into its updated app platform, giving the cloud a more significant role.
+Sonos has integrated web-based access for all customer systems into its updated app platform, giving the a more significant role.
 However, the web app currently does not offer two-factor authentication, which has annoyed users; controlling Sonos devices remotely only requires an email address and password.

-While the app’s issues are being gradually resolved—with the restoration of alarms and sleep timers — getting through to Sonos customer support remains time-consuming in the wake of the extensive software update, which involved a complete overhaul of the app’s interface and backend systems.
+While the app’s issues are being gradually resolved—with the restoration of alarms and sleep timers — getting through to Sonos customer support remains time-consuming in the wake of the extensive update, which involved a complete overhaul of the app’s interface and backend systems.

 The latest privacy policy change has compounded the challenges Sonos is grappling with, leaving customers unsettled about how their data is being handled.
 Swiftly addressing these concerns is of utmost importance for Sonos as it endeavours to regain customer trust in these trying times.